-I believe that strong chemistry is vital for an intimate relationship.
+I believe that strong chemistry is vital for intimate relationships.

-I also believe that it’s the magic ingredient for all other areas of your life.
+I also believe it is the magic ingredient for all other areas of life.

 My husband and I had chemistry from the day we met.
-Heck, it already showed up the first time we spoke on the phone.
-I thought his voice was mysterious and yes, sexy.
+Actually, it already showed up the first time we spoke on the phone.
+I thought his voice was mysterious and sexy.
 He was easy to talk to and he made me sound smart and playful.
-Our chemistry was instantaneous and showed up as a deep interest, great ease and a strong fascination with one another.
-We wanted to be together, we adored each other and were intrigued by who we became as a couple.
-And while we loved spending every minute of every day together, we were equality happy when we were apart.
-There was no fear or pressure that things could go wrong or that we should be different from who we were.
+Our chemistry was instantaneous and showed up as a deep interest, great ease, and a strong fascination with one another.
+We wanted to be together, we adored each other, and were intrigued by who we became as a couple.
+While we loved spending every minute of every day together, we were equality happy when we were apart.
+There was no fear or pressure that things could go wrong or that we should be different from who we are.

-Your guiding force in finding that place where you belong, the people you are meant to be with and the purpose of your life is chemistry.
-When it shows up everything feels all right.
+Your guiding force in finding that place where you belong, the people you are meant to be with, and the purpose of your life is chemistry.
+When it shows up everything feels right.
 You are at ease.
 Your life flows.

 How do you know when it’s there?
-You recognize it by its natural flow and calm.
-When you stop worrying and start being.
+You recognize it by its natural flow and calm; the moment you stop worrying and start being.

-When I met my husband I didn’t ask myself whether he was the right one for me or not, I just wanted to be with him.
+When I met my husband, I didn’t ask myself whether he was the right one for me or not, I just wanted to be with him.
 The same was true when I moved to Southern California.
-I couldn’t get enough of it and woke up every morning ecstatic to be there.
+I couldn’t get enough of it and woke up every morning ecstatic to be here.
 And when I was away, I couldn’t wait to get back.